AnyFetch/developers.anyfetch.com/guides/hello-world.md

 * `identifier`: this identifier must be unique across our account, and will be used again if we need to update our document in the future.
 For now, we'll pick something simple, like `hello-world`.
 * `no_hydration`: this flag tells the fetch API we intend to send a file with the document, and it should wait before starting to hydrate the document.
 We'll set it to `true`.
 * `document_type`: this value lets us specify what we know about our document.
 This can be `email`, `contact`... in our case, we'll keep this basic and set it to `file` which is the default for every document containing a file.
+The document type will determine which hydraters it will go through once uploaded.
 * `metadatas`: a JSON object containing basic information about our document.
 For now, we'll simply send a `path` and a `title`.

 ```sh